harness/developer-hub/kb/cloud-cost-management/cloud-cost-management-faqs.md

 #### Does GCP support historical data ingestion from a source located in non US region?

 Yes, it does.
-However, if they have multiple source datasets which are located in non US region then ensure that table names are unique even across the different source datasets.
+However, if there are multiple source datasets which are located in non-US regions, then ensure that table names are unique even across the different source datasets.

 #### In the case of AWS, what should we do if historical cost data is missing from the CUR export (source bucket)?